eye-division/katehipkiss/_layeredpapercuts/copenhagen.md

 ---
 ### £295.00

-Some of the vibrant houses along the harbour in Copenhagen
+Some of Copenhagen's&nbsp; vibrant houses alongside the harbour.

 Handcut, layered paper